 Abstract

-Introduction: lobal acceptance of an effective vaccine is currently the most probable solution to combat the SARS-CoV-2 pandemic.
+Introduction: Global acceptance of an effective vaccine is currently the most probable solution to combat the SARS-CoV-2 pandemic.
 This study was conducted to identify and assess factors that influence the vaccination readiness of the German public during the pandemic as well as to provide evidence that could be used to ultimately remove obstacles preventing high vaccination coverage and, by extension, herd immunity.

-Methods: This is a cross-sectional study based on an anonymous web-based questionnaire with a German national study population aged 18 and older.
-The main focus of the survey is on participants’ vaccination status as well as their motivations against vaccination.
-A logistic regression model was used to assess the association between socio-economic characteristics, sources of information concerning the pandemic and vaccines, trust in health services and vaccination readiness.
+Methods:.
+A cross-sectional online survey was conducted between August 1 and November 1, 2021, throughout Germany.
+Participants were asked about their SARS-CoV-2 vaccination status as well as their motivations to receive or not to receive the vaccination.A logistic regression model was used to assess the association between socio-economic characteristics, sources of information concerning the pandemic and vaccines, trust in health services and vaccination readiness.

-Results:
+Results: Eight factors showed a statistically significant influence on vaccination readiness.
+Those factors were: sex, persons per household, the highest educational attainment, low trust in government healthcare agencies, information sources, the personal information interval and previous vaccination participation.

 Discussion: